'Patriotic wood:' Man buys, donates 30 tons of lumber from MB boardwalk to homeless vets - NewsBreak

 WMBF

-HORRY COUNTY, S.C.
-(WBTW) — An Horry County convenience store owner is accused of failing to report taxable sales for years, according to the South Carolina Department of Revenue.
-Prem Kumar Akkineni, 36, of Myrtle Beach, was arrested Friday and charged with four counts of tax evasion, according to the SCDOR.
-Akkineni operated Akkineni LLC […]
+MYRTLE BEACH, S.C.
+(WMBF) - An Horry County convenience store owner is accused of tax evasion, according to state officials.
+The South Carolina Department of Revenue said 36-year-old Prem Kumar Akkineni, of Myrtle Beach, is charged with four counts of tax evasion.
+The agency said Akkineni operated Akkineni LLC and did business as Short Stop, a convenience store in the area.

 wpde.com